weirane/caps2esc/README.md

 This is a fork of https://gitlab.com/interception/linux/plugins/caps2esc which does not emit Caps Lock when ESC is pressed.

+If you _really_ need to press the Caps Lock key (e.g. Caps Lock is on for some reason and you want to turn it off), you can send `SIGUSR1` to `caps2esc`:

+    sudo killall -USR1 caps2esc

 The AUR package for this fork is called `interception-caps2esc-nocaps-git`.

 # caps2esc